 Who says you can’t go to a concert and a wedding on the same day!?
 If you’re hiring a live band, have them perform for your guests.
 They can play their set or classics and perform for your guests at the venue.

-Of course, a wedding DJ can always get the party started by starting playing familiar tunes before everyone gets bored.
+Of course, a wedding DJ can always get the party started by playing familiar tunes before everyone gets bored.

 6. Go to someone’s home between events.